When Should I Take The MCAT? A Guide To Scheduling Your Exam

 The latest you should take the MCAT is in April/May of your application year.
 Remember to give yourself enough time to retake the test if necessary.

-When Should You Take the MCAT?
-When You’re Fully Prepared
+11. When Should You Start Studying for the MCAT?

 The MCAT is one of the factors that determine your success in the medical field.
 It’s a test you should regard with the utmost seriousness.
 You want to make sure you give yourself enough time to prepare and study everything you’ve learned throughout your undergrad so you have a strong foundation for medical school.